dbt-labs/metricflow/CONTRIBUTING.md

     - Run `poetry run mf --help`
     - Follow the CLI help from there, just remember your local CLI is always `poetry run mf <COMMAND>`!

+## Adding or modifying a CHANGELOG Entry!

+We use [changie](https://changie.dev) to generate `CHANGELOG` entries. **Note:** Do not edit the `CHANGELOG.md` directly.
+Your modifications will be lost.

+In order to use it, you can:

+1. Follow the steps to [install `changie`](https://changie.dev/guide/installation/) for your system.
+2. Once changie is installed and your PR is created for a new feature, run the following command and changie will walk you through the process of creating a changelog entry. `changie new`.
+3. Commit the file that's created and your changelog entry is complete!
+4. (Optional if contributing to a feature in progress) Modify the changie yaml file in `metricflow/.changes/unreleased/` related to your change.
+If you need help finding this file, please ask within the discussion for the pull request!

+You don't need to worry about which `metricflow` version your change will go into.
+Just create the changelog entry with `changie`, and open your PR against the `main` branch.
+All merged changes will be included in the next minor version of `metricflow`.
+The maintainers _may_ choose to "backport" specific changes in order to patch older minor versions.
+In that case, a maintainer will take care of that backport after merging your PR, before releasing the new version of `metricflow`.

 ## Submit your contribution!

-1. Use [`changie`](https://changie.dev/) to create changelog entries, without merge conflicts
-    - We use [changie](https://changie.dev) to generate `CHANGELOG` entries. **Note:** Do not edit the `CHANGELOG.md` directly.
-Your modifications will be lost.
-    - Follow the steps to [install `changie`](https://changie.dev/guide/installation/) for your system.
-    - Once changie is installed and your PR is created for a new feature, simply run the following command and changie will walk you through the process of creating a changelog entry: `changie new`
-    - Commit the file that's created and your changelog entry is complete!
-2. Merge your changes into your fork of the MetricFlow repository
+1. Merge your changes into your fork of the MetricFlow repository
-3. Make a well-formed Pull Request (PR) from your fork into the main MetricFlow repository.
+2. Make a well-formed Pull Request (PR) from your fork into the main MetricFlow repository.
 If you're not clear on what a well-formed PR looks like, fear not!
 We will help you here and throughout the review process.
     - Well-formed PRs are composed of one or more well-formed commits, and include clear indications of how they were tested and verified prior to submission.
     - Well-formed commits are focused (loosely speaking they do one conceptual thing) and well-described.
     - A good commit message - like a good PR message - will have three components: